Singapore: Tourism

 The Singapore Tourism Board (STB) is the statutory board under the Ministry of Trade and Industry which is tasked with the promotion of the country's tourism industry.
 In August 2017 the STB and the Economic Development Board (EDB) unveiled a unified brand, Singapore – Passion Made Possible, to market Singapore internationally for tourism and business purposes.
 The Orchard Road district, which contains multi-storey shopping centres and hotels, can be considered the centre of shopping and tourism in Singapore.
 Other popular tourist attractions include the Singapore Zoo, River Wonders, Bird Paradise and Night Safari (located in Northern Singapore).
 The Singapore Zoo has embraced the open zoo concept whereby animals are kept in enclosures, separated from visitors by hidden dry or wet moats, instead of caging the animals, and the River Wonders has 300 species of animals, including numerous endangered species.
 Singapore promotes itself as a medical tourism hub, with about 200,000 foreigners seeking medical care there each year.
 Singapore medical services aim to serve at least one million foreign patients annually and generate US$3 billion in revenue.

+In 2025, Singapore saw a record number of nearly 245 million people crossing its borders.
+In the same year, Singapore turned away more than 45,000 foreigners – 38% higher than 2024.

+Luxury Hotels in Singapore include Raffles Hotel, Marina Bay Sands, Grand Hyatt Singapore, Capella Singapore, Conrad Singapore, Hilton Singapore Orchard, Shangri-La Singapore and The Ritz-Carlton Millenia Singapore.